leourbina/edx-platform/docs/en_us/course_authors/source/running_course/course_enrollment.rst

 * **Notify students by email**.
 When you choose this option, an email message is automatically sent to each of the email addresses that you supply.
-The message includes the name of the course, a link to the registration page, and a reminder to use that same email address to register.
+The message includes the name of the course and a reminder to use that same email address to register.
 Whether you choose to send a notification or not, enrolled students see your course on their dashboards when they log in.

   An example of the email message that enrollees receive when you select this option follows.

   .. image:: ../Images/Course_Enrollment_Email.png
         :alt: Email message inviting a student to enroll in the EdX 101 course
-        :width: 800

 To enroll students or staff members: